jnozzi/cocoadev.com/markdown/FindingAllSubclassesOfAClass.md

-What I would really like to be able to do is find each of the subclasses (not instances) of a particular class so that I can call something like the following. http://goo.gl/General/OeSCu
+What I would really like to be able to do is find each of the subclasses (not instances) of a particular class so that I can call something like the following. http://goo.gl/OeSCu

 + (void)registerAllTools
 {
-    General/NSEnumerator *objectEnumerator = General/self subclasses] objectEnumerator];
+    NSEnumerator *objectEnumerator = self subclasses] objectEnumerator];
     id object;

     while( object = [objectEnumerator nextObject] )